TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 Prettier is *awesome*.
 It is similar to a linter, but serves a slightly different function.
 Prettier will take your JS code and then automatically format it according to a set of rules.
 Unlike a linter, it's not looking for style errors, but specifically targeting the layout of your code and making intelligent decisions about things like spaces, indentation levels and line-breaks.

-1. [This quick talk](https://www.youtube.com/watch?v=hkfBvpEfWdA) from Prettier's creator is a great introduction.
+1. This [quick talk](https://www.youtube.com/watch?v=hkfBvpEfWdA) from Prettier's creator is a great introduction.
-1. Give it a test drive [here](https://prettier.io/playground).
+1. Give prettier a [test drive](https://prettier.io/playground).
 Go ahead and copy/paste some of your old JavaScript code into that editor and see what happens.
 1. Setup is simple.
 [The homepage](https://prettier.io/) links to tutorials for most popular editors.

 Using prettier makes coding faster and easier!
 You don't have to worry about nailing things like indentation, or remembering every semi-colon because prettier will take care of those details for you.